wendelloaraujo/mini-twitter/README.md

 ![ERD](diagrams/ERD.png)

 **Description:** The ERD diagram represents the database schema, showing the entities (models) and their relationships.
+In the diagram, the UNIQUE constraint ensures that values in a column (or combination of columns) are unique, while the CHECK constraint ensures that the data meets specific conditions, such as preventing a user from following themselves.

 ### 🖥️ Architecture Diagram